 The Superintendent shall review the proposals and through competitive negotiations recommend for Board approval a CPA/CPA firm to conduct the audit.
 The recommendation shall include a cost estimate.

-The Board shall request approval of the CPA/CPA firm from the State Committee for School District Audits.
+The CPA/CPA firm shall meet requirements imposed by the State Committee for School District Audits (Committee) and the contract with the CPA/CPA firm shall be subject to approval by the Committee.

 The Board may request to meet with the auditor prior to the audit to discuss expectations.